Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 You can get the recipe for the slow cooker Korean-style ribs from Fit Slow Cooker Queen - there's also an Instant Pot version of it there for those of you who have one.
 Although the recipe calls for beef short ribs, I used a cut of pork called Country-style Ribs from my local Walmart mini-store.
 It was a very affordable cut of meat - again, less than half the price of beef, and these thick boneless strips of pork were amazing!
 Other than replacing the type of meat, I followed the recipe exactly.

-Next time I'll try it with large carrot chunks added into the slow cooker at the same time so I can get the veges in without having to do a separate side.
+The next time I made it, I added large carrot chunks into the slow cooker at the same time to get the veges in without having to do a separate side.
 The slow cooker was very easy to clean after this meal, I didn't have to deal with stuck-on bits of sauce, etc.

 5. Oven-baked pork schnitzel